Accenture/jenkins-attack-framework/README.md

 ### ConsoleOutput

-This method dumps the console output for the last build of every job that the user can see.
+This method dumps the console output for builds of every job that the user can see.
 You need at least job viewing privileges which is not always possible to determine.
 This can and often does result in gigabytes (or even terabytes) of output.
+The plugin also supports retrieving console output from failed builds and can try multiple recent builds if the last build fails.

 	usage: jaf.py ConsoleOutput [-h] -s <Server> [-u <User-Agent>] [-n <Timeout>] [-o Output File] [-t <Threads>]
 				[-a [<User>:[<Password>|<API Token>]|<Cookie>]]
+				[-b <Number>] [-f]

 	Jenkins Attack Framework

 	positional arguments:
-	ConsoleOutput         Get Latest Console Output from All Jenkins Jobs
+	ConsoleOutput         Get Console Output from Jenkins Jobs (including failed builds)

 	optional arguments:
 	-h, --help            show this help message and exit